wso2/msf4j/analytics/README.md

 [https://localhost:9443/](https://localhost:9443/) and login with username/password admin/admin.
 Once you login, you can view and manually execute the *http_event_script*  in the console to immediately see the results in the dashboard.

+The sources for MSS HTTP Monitoring Carbon Application (CAPP) can be found inside "mss_http_monitoring_capp_source" directory.
+This CAPP is already built and copied to WSO2 DAS when you Configure DAS as mentioned above.